 Applied Physics

-Applied Physics equips graduates with the rigorous analytic skills of a traditional Physics programme and provides a broad range of additional interdisciplinary skills sought by both New Zealand industry and many areas of modern scientific research.
+Applied Physics equips graduates with the rigorous analytic skills of a traditional Physics programme.
+It also provides a broad range of additional interdisciplinary skills sought by both New Zealand industry and many areas of scientific research.

 Subject overview

-Applied Physics is designed for students with a strong interest in the application of physical theories to solve problems and a desire to undertake research.
+Applied Physics is designed for students with a desire to undertake research and an interest in the application of physics theories to solve problems.

-Medical Physics and Imaging Technology (MPIT) - Medical Physics and Imaging Technology is the application of physics theories, technologies and methods in the field of biomedical imaging, modelling, diagnostics and disease treatments.
-This specialisation will train graduates who are proficient in the complementary areas of physics, biology and physiology, and skilled in the design and application of imaging and biomedical technologies.
-Graduates will work in either the biomedical industry, pursue a research career in biomedical optics or engage in further training to qualify as registered medical physicists.
+Medical Physics and Imaging Technology (MPIT) – Medical Physics and Imaging Technology involves the application of Physics theories, technologies and methods in the fields of biomedical imaging, modelling, diagnostics and disease treatments.
+This specialisation will train graduates who are proficient in the complementary areas of Physics, Biology and Physiology; and skilled in the design and application of imaging and biomedical technologies.
+Graduates will likely work in the biomedical industry, pursue a research career in biomedical optics or engage in further training to qualify as registered medical physicists.

-Nano and Materials Physics - Throughout history, people’s lives have been improved by efforts to make, understand and use new materials.
-Today, basic physics and chemistry are critical skills for making the materials which will build tomorrow’s computers, improve medical care, monitor and care for our environment, and support a sustainable economy driven by renewable energy.
-Materials innovation generates companies and technologies that have global impact, and has underpinned recent growth in NZ’s high-value manufacturing sector.
+Nano and Materials Physics – Throughout history, people’s lives have been improved by efforts to use, understand and make new materials.
+Today, basic Physics and Chemistry skills are critical for making the materials which will build tomorrow’s computers; improve medical care; monitor and care for our environment; and support a sustainable economy driven by renewable energy.
+Materials innovation generates companies and technologies that have global impact.
+It has underpinned recent growth in NZ’s high-value manufacturing sector.

-Photonics - Photonics is the science and technology of light.
-It is one of the key enabling technologies of the 21st century with applications across sensing, communications, manufacturing and health.
-A recent study by the Australia and New Zealand Optical Society estimated the total value of Photonics to the NZ economy to be 1.2 billion NZD.
+Photonics – Photonics is the science and technology of light.
+It is one of the key enabling technologies of the 21st century, with applications across sensing, communications, manufacturing and health.
+A recent study by the Australia and New Zealand Optical Society estimated the total value of Photonics to the NZ economy to be NZD 1.2 billion.
 A combination of courses from Physics and Electrical Engineering will enable students to work in this exciting new area.

-Space Systems - New Zealand is now a space-faring nation, with a burgeoning space economy valued by a recent report at 1.7 billion NZD.
-Space systems includes remote sensing, imaging, orbital dynamics, material science, mechanics, programming and fluid mechanics.
-This degree combines courses from Physics and Mechanical Engineering and will prepare students to work in a fast-evolving marketplace.
+Space Systems – New Zealand is now a space-faring nation, with a burgeoning space economy valued by a recent report at NZD 1.7 billion.
+Space Systems includes remote sensing, imaging, orbital dynamics, material science, mechanics, programming and fluid mechanics.
+A Space-Systems degree combines courses from Physics and Mechanical Engineering and will prepare you to work in a fast-evolving marketplace.

-The program has a strong applied focus with a 45 point fourth year research project typically to be carried out in collaboration with a local industry or medical partner.
-The many strong relationships Physics department researchers have already established with NZ high-tech companies will allow students to choose from a wide range of potential industry projects.
+The programme has a strong applied focus, with a 45-point fourth year research project typically to be carried out in collaboration with a local industry or medical partner.
+The many strong relationships Department of Physics researchers have already established with NZ high-tech companies will allow students to choose from a wide range of potential industry projects.

 The Applied Physics specialisation is taught at the City Campus.